 This blog is a static site built with Pelican.
+[Editor’s note: this site is now built with WordPress, but the content here is still valid for an awful lot of use cases–just not mine.]
 The articles (such as this one) are written in Markdown, and then I leverage my ancient UNIX sysadmin roots:

 make prod run inside of my codebase transforms the content into static files, syncs them to AWS, and creates a CloudFront invalidation.

 The trouble is, I don’t want to have to find myself a shell environment with a bunch of tooling installed every time I want to share my “thought leadership” with the internet; I travel way too much for that.
 The answer I found lay in an Amazon service called CodeBuild (not to be confused with CodeDeploy, CodePipeline, or CodeCommit, all of which can be called “Code*”, or used using the Amazon service “CodeStar.”
 If that official pun just struck you now, welcome to the club; we’re all miserable here.), which (once I got the hang of it) works really well.

 I configured a CodeBuild project to use a Python3 build image that AWS maintains for me, told it to have no artifacts, and gave it a restricted IAM role that gave it just enough permissions to do what I needed it to do.
 I set up a webhook trigger from GitHub, where I have a private repository that hosts this site.

 My initial buildspec worked after a bit of back and forth, and took just over two minutes.
 This wasn’t unreasonable, but I don’t have that kind of attention span.

 First, I pared down a bunch of requirements that were superfluous.
 I didn’t need to install boto3, Pelican’s development dependencies, a comfortable zsh environment with my dotfiles inside of the build container, etc.